mlr-archive/wiki-old/mlr-Coding-Guidelines.md

   - Did you use the stringi functions for string operations?
   - Did you use the appropriate functions for argument checking (some provided by mlr `check*`, others by the checkmate package).
   - mlr provides many functions to get information from its objects.
 Please use those instead of `$`.
-  - NEWS: Is it an API / behavior change wrt to the prior version?
+  - NEWS: Is it an API / behavior change w.r.t. to the prior version?
 Mention what should be in NEWS in the pull request please, the person who merges the PR will put this in NEWS.
 Please don't modify NEWS directly as this tends to cause merge conflicts.
-Code readable, commented and follows [style guide](https://github.com/tudo-r/PackagesInfo/wiki/R-Style-Guide)?
+  - Code readable, commented and follows [style guide](https://github.com/tudo-r/PackagesInfo/wiki/R-Style-Guide)?
   - Is it an API change?
 Has the documentation at **all** relevant places been adapted?
 This includes the tutorial.
   - **The old API cannot be changed so existing client code breaks**.
 Sometimes such a change is unavoidable and preferable to improve the structure and the exported names of the package.
 Then use the “deprecate” mechanism explained below.
   - Make sure that no document files (*.rd), NAMESPACE and DESCRIPTION file(s) are changed, as they will be updated automatically.
-  - Make sure that the only changed files are the ones related to the PR.
-It can happen from time to time that your editor will add/remove whitespaces automatically.
+  - Make sure that only files are changed that are related to the PR.
+It can happen from time to time that your editor will add/remove whitespaces or indentation automatically.
-- After merging a pull request, **rerun the latest [mlr tutorial build](https://travis-ci.org/mlr-org/mlr-tutorial)**.
-Unfortunately there's no sensible way to automate this at the moment, so please trigger the build manually to make sure that the tutorial wasn't broken by the change.
-- You don't need to update the documentation.
-Travis does this automatically.
+  - Make sure that no spelling errors are in the documentation.
+Run a spellchecker (in RStudio you can use F7)

 ## General rules